 Reusing - upcycling is a great (and environmentally friendly) way of keeping costs down.
 If you have old clothing that you never mended or won't wear again could it be right for your quilt?
 My neighbour regularly donates her old clothes to me and I'm sure others would do the same for you.
 Old bedding, sheets and duvet covers can be really good for quilt backing and you can often find them in charity shops.

 Swap - Quilters love a destash!
 Quilters often sell off at a discount fabrics they no longer need.
 Look out for the hashtag #destash on Instagram.
 If you have fabrics you no longer like or won't use you could destash them too but I really like the idea of a swap!
 Why not do an exchange with anther quilter or group of quilters and then all you have to pay is the postage.

 Lastly a handy tip that may seem unrelated but it's not.
 Get a pack of colour catchers for your washing machine.
 Most good quality fabrics wont run the wash but cheaper ones often do and if you don't know the provenance of your fabric, whether new or upcycled, it might be best to err on the side of caution.
 It could be a lot of fabric and, worse, time wasted if your colours run in the wash!

 This list should help you feel more confident getting started.
 Over time through exploration and practise you will discover your own must haves and can do withouts...

-Sign up to The Hackney Quilter email to get the blog in your inbox plus all the latest updates on fabric, pattern releases an exclusive discounts.
+Sign up to The Hackney Quilter email to get the blog in your inbox plus all the latest updates on pattern releases, kits and pattern testing.